 Announcing our $1 million grant to support urban Catholic education in Baltimore

-Our Board of Trustees has awarded a $1 million grant to the Archdiocese of Baltimore, payable over three years, for the construction of the new Cardinal Keeler Regional Community School in Baltimore City.
+Our Board of Trustees has awarded a $1 million grant to the Archdiocese of Baltimore, payable over three years, for the construction of a new Catholic school on the westside of Baltimore City.